Node-RED IP Camera Integration

 Connection Status

 The camera maintains a persistent HTTP connection and sends heartbeats to confirm the server is reachable.
-The node status shows a green dot when listening and updates with the latest event data (e.g., plate number and status).
+The node status shows a green ring when listening and updates with a green dot and the latest event data (e.g., plate number and group).

 |---|---|

-Plates are added to the camera's database through its web interface or via the Viewtron API.
+Plates are added to the camera's database through its web interface or programmatically via the Viewtron Python SDK or the Viewtron API.

 Example: LPR Gate Access

 Import this flow to get started with license plate gate access control.
-The Viewtron AI Camera node reads plates, and a Switch node routes authorized vehicles to one action and unknown vehicles to another.
+The Viewtron AI Camera node reads plates, and a Switch node routes plates based on their group.

 [